 Since receiving his M.A. in Counseling Psychology and Counselor Education from the University of Colorado at Denver, Obert has taught career planning classes at Arapahoe Community College, UNC and Aims.
 His first, full-time, career counseling position was working for Dunn & Nelson, a job-search company in the Denver-metro area.
 This position entailed writing resumes and other job search correspondence for clients and instructing clients in how to get a job interview and how to perform during a job interview.
 He left this position to work as a career counselor for UNC.
 While at Dunn & Nelson and UNC, he worked as an adjunct instructor at Aims teaching career planning classes.

 In 1999, Allan was invited to join the full-time faculty of Aims.
 He was president

 of the Colorado Career Development Association from 2005-2006 and is qualified to

 interpret the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory

 Dr. ShawnaLee Washam

-Since 1995, Shawna has held five different positions at Aims: Advisor at Greeley campus, Financial Aid Advisor at Loveland campus, Director of Assessment, Psychology Chair and Professor of Psychology.
-She currently teaches many of the psychology courses offered in the department and especially loves collaborating with Phi Theta Kappa, learning communities and Honors students.
+Since 1995, ShawnaLee has held five different positions at Aims: Advisor at Greeley Campus; Financial Aid Advisor at Loveland; Director of Assessment, Psychology Chair and professor of psychology.
+She currently teaches many of the psychology courses offered in the department and especially loves collaborating with Phi Theta Kappa, learning communities and honors students.